dakujem/selectoo/README.md

 - on-demand (lazy) loading of options using a callback
 	- options can be loaded asynchronously using AJAX
 	- options are only loaded when really needed
-- can be skinned with other UI libraries or custom scripts (see below)
+- can be skinned with UI libraries or custom scripts (see below)
 - dependent / cascading inputs

 ## Notable differences compared to Nette SelectBox & MultiSelectBox

-- lazy (callback) options loading
+- lazy options loading using a callback
 - disabling a Selectoo input does not modify/reset its value, so it can be re-enabled without the loss of the information